 Last...
 I think the best snowboard mountains in the US are in Utah.
 Right outside of Salt Lake City, with Snowbird, Brighton and Park City being the best.

-Regardless, enjoy yourself! about 9 years ago
+Regardless, enjoy yourself! over 9 years ago

 Thanks for the info guys!
 I've got a few places to research now, I definitely like the sound of Copper Mountain, sounds like good value while still being great quality - and I can easily spend some days on the bigger resorts.
-Thanks again, appreciate the help! about 9 years ago
+Thanks again, appreciate the help! over 9 years ago